 Richard Hamilton has worked for the BBC as a journalist since 1995, and has been a correspondent in Morocco, South Africa and Madagascar.
 He was also the Africa Editor for BBC World Service radio.
 He is now their general international news reporter.
 While living in Morocco from 2006 to 2007, Richard co-authored the Time Out Guide to Marrakech and has written throughout his career for magazines and newspapers such as Conde Nast Traveller and The Times.

-His first book, The Last Storytellers: Tales from the Heart of Morocco was published by IB Tauris in 2011 and has sold more than six thousand copies.
+His first book, The Last Storytellers: Tales from the Heart of Morocco was published by IB Tauris in 2011 and has sold more than eight thousand copies.
 The book has received excellent reviews in publications such as the Observer, the Times Literary Supplement, the New York Journal of Books, the National and Lonely Planet.
 It also received a personal recommendation from King Mohammed VI of Morocco.

 Tangier: From the Romans to the Rolling Stones is Richard’s second book.
 It is a cultural history of the city, as seen through the eyes of writers, artists and musicians who lived in the city over the centuries.